MGonzales26/essential_credential/README.md

 rails s
 ```

 4. In your local browser navigate to `localhost:3000`.
 The welcome page should be displayed.
-From the welcome page you can manage locations or clinicians.
+From the welcome page you can navigate to your locations, clinicians, or documents.

 <img width="1339" alt="Welcome page" src="https://user-images.githubusercontent.com/62969459/127915338-672fba86-6c3e-4506-82ac-a37d9a08eadf.png">